oranageHasu/Poke3D/README.md

     oddish (BUS 4)

-    You can print these cards, own the physical copy of the card, or display them on a 2ndary phone's display.
+    You can print these cards, own the physical copy of the card, or display them on a secondary phone's display.

 4) With the Poke3D app running on a device, point the devices camera at the Pokemon cards in step 3).
 The idenfitied Pokemon should be rendered.